 History, tourist information, and nearby accommodation

-The Trust has restored the house to the original roccocco style it enjoyed during the Fairfax tenure, and included fine furniture from the collection of Noel Terry.
+The Trust has restored the house to the original rococo style it enjoyed during the Fairfax tenure and included fine furniture from the collection of Noel Terry.

-The most striking feature of Fairfax House is the extraordinary stucco ceilings by Benjamin Cortese.
+The most striking features of Fairfax House are the extraordinary stucco ceilings by Benjamin Cortese.
 These ceilings depict religious allegories and likenesses of literary giants.

 The furniture is superb, though only one four-poster bed is original to the house; a variety of Chippendale chairs and porcelain is complemented by a collection of watches, clocks, and barometers.

 The house features a wide variety of paintings ranging from the 16th to the 19th century and regular special exhibits on the decorative arts.

 The Dining Room is notable for the wonderful stuccoed ceiling above the dining table.
 The ceiling was recently restored after years of water damage; a task that took over 1,000 hours to complete.
 The dining table setting changes frequently, representing as closely as possible actual meals known to have taken place here.

 Above the mantle is a portrait by an unknown artist of Admiral Robert Fairfax (1665-1725) who famously captured Gibraltar for Britain in 1704.